• Get Inspired

 Because quality always is, especially when it’s attached to a building with soul.

-We don’t know what kind of roof it had in 1870.
-But we know what it has now: one that will last, one that belongs, and one that finally matches the architectural soul of the building beneath it.
+I don’t know what kind of roof it had in 1870.
+But I know what it has now: one that will last, one that belongs, and one that finally matches the architectural soul of the building beneath it.

 Final Thought: Restoration Requires Care, Respect and Long-term Thinking